mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 All corridors in the alien outpost are oval and oddly ribbed, as if they were organically extruded instead of built.
-The tunnels are slightly over two metres tall along the long axis.
+The tunnels are slightly over two meters tall along the long axis.
 Light is provided by greenish ‘glass’ panels in the floor.
-All the doors are iris hatches, similar to the ones on a spacecraft, controlled by a small green panel in the centre of the door.
+All the doors are iris hatches, similar to the ones on a spacecraft, controlled by a small green panel in the center of the door.
 When touched, this panel lights up with cryptic glyphs, describing the room’s function and status if anyone manages to translate the alien language.
-The centre glyph is always either a full or empty semi-circle; full means the door is locked, empty means it is unlocked.
-Pressing the centre glyph opens or unlocks the door.
+The center glyph is always either a full or empty semi-circle; full means the door is locked, empty means it is unlocked.
+Pressing the center glyph opens or unlocks the door.

 The iris doors can be forced open using brute strength, but this